hakobtp/home/spring/data-jpa/spring-data-jPA-projections.md

 ```

-and add a new method to address repository
+and add a new method to the AddressRepository

 ```java
 public interface AddressRepository extends JpaRepository<Address, Long> {